 In Ephesians 2:8, the demonstrative pronoun "that" is identified as "the gift of God".
 At issue is, what is the antecedent of the pronoun "that"?
 In the English text, the noun immediately preceding "that" is "faith", which would normally be the best candidate as the pronoun's antecedent.
 However, the situation is very different in the Greek2 text of this verse.
-The Greek word translated "that" is $\tau \circ \hat{\tau} \circ \tau$, the neuter form of the near-demonstrative pronoun.
+The Greek word translated "that" is $\tau \circ \tau$, the neuter form of the near-demonstrative pronoun.
 In Greek, all nouns and pronouns have gender, and Greek grammar demands that a pronoun and its antecedent agree in gender.
-In Ephesians 2:8, "faith" ($\tau \circ \tau \circ \tau \circ \tau$), the genitive case of $\tau \circ \tau \circ \tau \circ \tau$) is feminine in gender and cannot be the antecedent of the pronoun "that"; if the Holy Spirit had intended to assert in this verse that "faith" is "the gift of God", He could have made that clear by using $\alpha \circ \tau \circ \tau$, the feminine form of the demonstrative pronoun.
+In Ephesians 2:8, "faith" (τ or τ of the pronoun "that"; if the Holy Spirit had intended to assert in this verse that "faith" is "the gift of God", He could have made that clear by using τ in the feminine form of the demonstrative pronoun.
 The Greek noun for "grace" is also feminine, so it cannot be the simple antecedent of "that".

 So what is "the gift of God", the antecedent of the pronoun "that"?
 It is most natural to understand "the gift of God" as the concept of a by-grace-through-faith-salvation, which is the grand subject of Ephesians 2:1-10.
-This also makes sense of the Greek grammar, since neuter forms of the near-demonstrative pronoun (ούτος) virtually always have conceptual antecedents (i.e., concepts that require multiple words to describe).
+This also makes sense of the Greek grammar, since neuter forms of the near-demonstrative pronoun (ούτος) virtually always have conceptual antecedents3 (i.e., concepts that require multiple words to describe).
 That salvation is a gift of God (i.e., by grace) is clear; this is the simple assertion of Ephesians 2:5, with Ephesians 2:8 merely adding that the instrument by which it is received is personal "faith".